rangle/RN-UI-libs-POC/readme.md

-# React Native UI library POC
+# React Native UI Library Proof of Concept

-In the last few months/years Rangle has worked with several RN codebases.
-The question regularly comes up which component library we should use.
-This PoC hopes to give insight in which direction we should go.
+Over the past months/years, Rangle has engaged with various RN codebases, often pondering the choice of a component library.
+This PoC aims to provide insights into our potential direction.

 > [!CAUTION]
-> This was written in a very short time.
-> Take the learnings but don't reuse the crappy code
+> Crafted hastily, the code here isn't ideal for reuse.
+Extract learnings, not code.

-## Run it yourself
+## Run it Yourself
-You can run the code by installing [expo-go](https://expo.dev/go) on your own device.
-Scan [the QR on this page](https://snack.expo.dev/@tinyjim93/rn-ui-libs-poc) on your device to get started.
+Experience it firsthand by installing [Expo Go](https://expo.dev/go) on your device.
+Scan [the QR code on this page](https://snack.expo.dev/@tinyjim93/rn-ui-libs-poc) to start.

-Local development is also possible by cloning this repo, `npm install`  and running `npm start` in the root of the project.
-You can then run the app on your device by scanning the QR code in the terminal or by running the app in a simulator.
+For local development, clone this repo, execute `npm install`, and `npm start` in the project root.
+Then, scan the QR code in the terminal or run it in a simulator.

-## The libraries
+## The Libraries
-The whole PoC is based on [Expo](https://expo.dev/).
-This is because it is the easiest way to get started with React Native.

-The libraries that are compared in this PoC are:
+Built on [Expo](https://expo.dev/), the PoC simplifies React Native prototyping.

+Libraries compared:
 - Fully native solution
 - [Tamagui](https://tamagui.dev/)
 - [UI-kitten](https://akveo.github.io/react-native-ui-kitten/)

-There was an attempt to include [RNUILib](https://wix.github.io/react-native-ui-lib/docs/getting-started/setup) but due to errors in the setup it was not included in this PoC.
+[RNUILib](https://wix.github.io/react-native-ui-lib/docs/getting-started/setup) wasn't included due to setup errors.

 ## Learnings
 > [!NOTE]